maithili-k/iRODS-RDM-HPC-course/README.md

 # Course material for iRODS in HPC environments

 ## Goal

 Learning about the CLI tool icommands of iRODS and how to use it in High Performance Computing environments for data processing and keeping all your data FAIR.
-Learning about basic data management principles
+Learning about basic data management principles.